ryanuber/slide.sh/README.md

 `slide` from within the same file to simulate a slide "deck", displaying one after the other.

+The exit code from `slide` represents the character which was entered on the keyboard at exit time.
+Specifically:

+    * `0`: Enter, or an unrecognized character.
+    * `255`: Backspace
+    * `1..254`: Typed number followed by the Enter key.

+Typically the return code is ignored by the caller, but it can be used by other programs to provide navigation if desired (see the `deck` command, for example).

 ```
 deck <directory of *.slide files>
 ```